 Maui, Vidalia, and Walla Walla: pale yellow or white; sweet and mild flavor

 Green Onions or Scallions: immature onions with white bottoms and green tops; mild flavor

 Most onions are available fresh year-round.
 Some varieties of sweet onion are more seasonal.

 Choose firm onions with dry, papery skins.
 Avoid onions that have brown or soft spots or onions with any emerging sprouts.

 Store whole onions in a cool, dry spot that’s out of the sun.
 Onions can keep for months.
 For partially used onions, wrap them tightly in plastic wrap or in a sealed container, and refrigerate.
 The onions will keep for several days.

 Why does chopping onions cause stinging tears?
 Slicing through an onion releases sulfuric compounds that sting the eyes.
 The root end contains the most sulfuric compounds, so chop it last.
-To reduce the tears, chill onions for 30 minutes.
+Here are two no-more-tears ways to cut an onion.

 How to Cut an Onion

 1) Slice the top part off the onion.
 Which end is the top?
 It’s opposite the root end.

 2) Cut the onion in half lengthwise from the root end to the top.